 4000.
 Individual Study (V1-6).
 Prerequisites: Consent of instructor and RTL majors only.
 Individual study or research under the guidance of a retailing faculty member to enhance the degree program.
 May be repeated for up to 6 hours credit.
 F, S, SSI, SSII.

 4300.
 Retailing Field Study Tour (3).
 Prerequisite: RTL majors only.
 Study of international/domestic retailers and manufacturers.
 May be repeated once for credit.

 4320.
 Retail Category Management (3).
 Prerequisite: Junior or senior standing.
 The application of planning, purchasing, and controlling inventories with emphasis on product selection, shelf merchandising, promotion, and pricing.
 F.

 4330.
 Retailing Research (3).
-Prerequisites or corequisites: RTL 2340 and ENGL 2311 with a grade of C or higher.
+Online.
+Prerequisites or corequisites: RTL 2340 and ENGL 2311.
 Comprehensive overview of research in the retailing process; emphasis on application-oriented techniques and processes for implementation.
 Required discussion.
 F, S. (Writing Intensive) (Service-Learning)

 4335.
 Managing Online Retailing (3).
 Studies online retailing practices and development of an online website.

 4360.
 Retail Management (3).
 Prerequisites: RTL 3340 with a grade of C or higher, senior standing.
 Prerequisites or corequisites: BA 3301 or RHIM 4316 and BA 3305 or RHIM 3341 with a grade of C or higher.
 Capstone course with emphasis on interrelated functions in retail management examined through case study and problem-based academic service-learning team projects.
 Required discussion.
 (Writing Intensive) (Service-Learning)